roenass/cocteles/Noir, Forbidden, Classic and New Cocktails.typ

 Heat sugar, water, orange juice, cinnamon, and star anise gently in a pan on temperate fire.
 Bring it close to boiling, then take off the furnace and let sit for 10-15 minutes.
 Then add wine until hot, but not boiling.
 Remove cinnamon and pour in a tea glass.

 Cautiously heat the tablespoon of rum over low fire, gently shaking, until the rum catches fire.
 Gently pour the burning rum over the glass of warm fortified wine.
-Don't drink while still burning or too hot.
+Don't drink while still burning or too hot.])

-#cocktail([Sol Y Sombre])

-- ¾ oz #ingredient([Anisette])
-- ¾ oz #ingredient([Brandy])

-Pour anisette into shot glass, and very delicately float the brandy on it over the back of a spoon.

 #stick(
 [#cocktail([Bazooka Joe])],[